Our current work addresses three cross-cutting themes:

-The Nature & Health Working Group is a growing community of public health researchers and practitioners, clinicians, environmental scientists, environmental educators, landscape architects and other design professionals, outdoor industry representatives, and others interested in exploring how experiences in nature benefit human health and well-being.
-We are working to build a community of practice across disciplines and sectors, develop a research, policy, and action agenda, and define and incubate fundable initiatives and research projects.
-The group hopes to stimulate awareness of the health benefits of nature, and implement findings that benefit both people and the environment.
+The Nature & Health Working Group is a growing community of doctors, scientists, educators, landscape architects, recreation advocates, and others interested in exploring how experiences in nature benefit human health and well-being.
+We are building a community of practice across disciplines and sectors, scoping a research agenda (now published!), developing a policy and action blueprint, and defining and incubating fundable initiatives and research projects.
+Our goals are to stimulate awareness of the health benefits of nature, and implement findings that benefit both people and the environment.
 Project leads: Howard Frumkin (UW School of Public Health), Joshua Lawler (UW School of Environmental and Forest Sciences)

 This project will develop online interactive story maps designed to provide information about the consequences of climate change to scientists, resource managers, and stakeholders.
 The climate science will be framed within stories about Northwest residents who are taking steps to mitigate or adapt to the consequences of climate change, specifically, sea level rise and drought.
 A goal is to build empathy and mutual understanding among stakeholder groups, and thus foster constructive negotiations, shared purpose, and long-term policy solutions.
 Project leads: Lisa Hayward Watts (UW Northwest Climate Science Center) and Josh Nowlis (ECS Federal in support of NOAA)